Intensive Russian Language Institute, Indiana University

 Masters in Public Administration, Harvard University, John F. Kennedy School of Government

-Katherine began her legal career as a sole practitioner in Boston in 1975 specializing in lesbian and gay legal matters as the founder of the first openly LGBT law firm and lawyer in Massachusetts.
+Katherine Triantafillou, Esq. is an innovative lawyer, mediator and teacher with over 40 years of litigation practice in Boston and Martha’s Vineyard.
+She began her legal career as a sole practitioner in Boston in 1975 specializing in lesbian and gay legal matters as the founder of the first openly LGBT law firm and lawyer in Massachusetts.
 Soon thereafter, as counsel to Transition House, she became a specialist in battered women’s issues and co-wrote the Abuse Prevention Act (Chapter 209A), one of the first in the nation to address domestic violence and a model for other states.